disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

 8. Review the visuals in the rest of the tabs.

-9. In the top left corner of the screen, under the header, select **Overview** to review tenant level analytics.
+9. In the top left corner of the screen, under the header, select **Overview** to review tenant-level analytics.

     ![](images/M02/M2-EX1-T1-S9.png)